Git Push

 In this command:

-• origin: the name of your remote repository (this is just a convention; can be other names that you want).
+• origin: the name of your remote repository (this is just a convention; it can be other names that you want).

 • The URL tells Git where your repository is.